Sparkplug84/MS3-LegoMinifigureCatalogue/README.md

 12. On the ‘Theme Management’ page the user will have the option to add new Lego themes to the website, should some new ones become available or if existing themes do not yet appear on the website.
 Once new themes are added they will also appear in the drop down list within the add minifg and edit minfig forms enabling new minifig uploads to use the new themes if necessary.
 13. Users will also have the opportunity to edit and delete existing themes, in the event that the theme is not correct or has been discontinued in the Lego world.
 To do this users must click on a theme on the ‘Theme Management’ page and a collapsible element will appear showing 2 options, one for edit and one for delete.

+### Features left to implement

+### Overall Structure
+For the structure of the site I wanted to start off with a large Lego minifigures image on the homepage to capture the users attention and give them a big clue as to what the website is about.
+Alongside the image will be a callout section with the title of the website and some links to the main sections of the website.
+Along the top of the website will be the navbar with the same links as the callout and some additional ones on the right side.
+The navbar will have a yellow colour, which is synonymous with Lego, and the title and logo of the site will be in the left side of the navbar.
+A footer which sticks to the bottom of the page will be used as there are a few pages with minimal content so the navbar will always be pushed to the bottom and bot below the final element of the main section.
+Most of the pages will also have a blue section somewhere with some explanation of what can be done or needs to be done on that page.
+This will provide a consistent design so that users will know that this section contains information about this page of the site.
+Throughout the site I have also added some single minifigure pictures, within the blue sections, to remind the users that this is what the site is about.

 ## Sketelon
 I used the Balsamiq program for the wireframes and attached them to the directory.
 The original idea is still recognizable from the finished application.
 There have obviously been some design changes along the way but the wireframe is useful to have to put the idea in your head down on paper before you start coding.
 The wireframes can also be view her below.<br/>
 [Wireframe 1 - Home page callout Desktop](wireframes/1.LegoMinifiguresCatalogueHome.png)<br/>
 [Wireframe 2 - View Catalogue Desktop](wireframes/2.ViewCatalogue.png)<br/>